 \$finish compliant except behaviour of function argument differs from LRM.
-See "\$finish" on page 39
+See \$finish

 5.2.41 9.7.2 \$stop System Task

 \$stop compliant except argument to function is ignored. \$stop will cause the simulation to pause in the same way as clicking on the Pause button in the simulator status box.
 To resume after a call to \$stop, click on the Resume button in the simulator status box or the equivalent menu.